Was it worth taking part?

 I am keen to build a career in the retail and consumer goods industries and I saw the competition as a way to gain exposure with Mars, the company sponsoring the Future Leader in Business award.
 I can say that I definitely have learned more about the firm, having met people from recent graduates to senior leaders.
-These people were also from several functions (sales, HR, marketing etc) so I’ve built knowledge that is transferrable across firms in the FMCG industry.
+These people were also from several functions (sales, HR, marketing etc) so I’ve built knowledge that is transferable across organisations in the FMCG industry.
 Despite not winning the award itself, I have added many people from Mars to my network, including recruiters, which positions me well for realising future opportunities.
-The competition is of course great practice for other application processes and gave me a confidence boost which ultimately helped me secure job offers at other firms.
+The competition is, of course, great practice for other application processes and gave me a confidence boost, which ultimately helped me secure job offers at other employers.

 What was the application process like?

 The standard, ‘fill-in-your-details’ type of form with a twist.
-Mars expects you to demonstrate an interest in the firm and food industries.
+Mars expects you to demonstrate an interest in the company and the food industry.
 They will definitely read your answers so be sure to put effort into reading up on topical issues!